DanielReimer/haskell-ircbot/README.md

 # haskell-ircbot
-A simple irc bot written in haskell that uses ssl
+A simple irc bot written in haskell that uses the ssl protocol.